 Tourism numbers are expected to increase in the Port Stephens area in future years.
-Recent investigations of tourist activities in the Port Stephens region by Tourism Research Australia indicate a large portion of visitor's access water related activities.
+Studies carried out by Tourism Research Australia indicate Regional NSW tourism numbers will grow 8% by 2020.
+Recent investigations of tourist activities in the Port Stephens region by Tourism Research Australia indicate a large portion of visitors access water related activities.

 The water forms a large part of the Port Stephens culture with the tag line of the area being a "blue water wonderland".
-Being involved in surf lifesaving gives members an opportunity to develop skills and knowledge in a variety of different areas.
+Being involved in surf life saving gives members an opportunity to develop skills and knowledge in a variety of different areas.
 The core intent of members is 'saving lives in the water' and this is predominately a lifesaving focus.
 The skills and knowledge developed as a lifesaver are not only for use within Surf Life Saving, they are transferable to all aspects of everyday life.

-Using the provision of one facility for every 30,000 people indicates there is adequate supply still in 2036.
-This numerical standard should only be considered as a guide, but all open beaches are generally covered.
+Using the provision of one facility for every 30,000 people indicates that by 2032 there would start to be a trend showing the need for an additional facility; however, this numerical standard should only be considered as a guide as all open beaches are generally covered.
 It then becomes important that the type of facility provided should be of a standard to respond to additional beach users.

 Current Supply vs Provision Standard - Surf Lifesaving Facilities

-2016 2021 2026 2031 2036
+2012 2017 2022 2027 2032

-Projected Population 69,556 74,324 77,310 80,018 84,899
+Projected Population 69,586 75,275 82,102 88,973 95,617

-Benchmark Demand 2.3 2.5 2.6 2.7 2.8
+Benchmark Demand 2.3 2.5 2.7 3.0 3.2

 Existing Supply 3.0 3.0 3.0 3.0 3.0

-Surplus/Shortage 0.7 0.5 0.4 0.3 0.2
+Surplus/Shortage 0.7 0.5 0.3 0 -0.2

-The Birubi, Fingal Bay and One Mile facilities are all in good condition and there will be no need for additional facilities.
+The Birubi, Fingal Bay and One Mile facilities are all new and there will be no need for additional facilities.
 However, after 2032 close monitoring will need to occur regarding capacity of support facilities such as public amenities.